Allison Crow

 When I began to see the source of my value as only able to come from within – from the spirit within – is when the value I’d looked for so long came rushing in.
 (Interestingly, when I took the pressure off my husband to love me, and to trust my business, he actually began to do both those things better in my eyes).

-No longer a prostitute, I can, with out uttering a spoken word, say with calm and quiet confidence, “I decide.
+No longer a prostitute, I can, without uttering a spoken word, say with calm and quiet confidence, “I decide.
 I say who.
 I say when.”

 And now that I know the goodness of finding my value within, I shall never be a prostitute again.